Pesso Boyden

 With focused attention, these ‘new memories’ can be consolidated into a strong and positive inner framework based in our natural birth-right of safety and love – what students of John Bowlby term an ‘earned secure attachment’.

-Here’s a link to Bessel van der Kolk, who is an expert in healing trauma , talking about Pesso Boyden saying that 'It's the only thing I feel really works’.
+Here’s a link to Bessel van der Kolk, who as an expert in healing trauma , talks about Pesso Boyden saying that 'It's the only thing I feel really works’.

 Timings - usually 9:15 for 9.30am start.
 Finish 5:30-6pm.